commitizen-tools/commitizen/docs/bump.md

 ### `bump_message`

-Template used to specify the commit message generated when bumping
+Template used to specify the commit message generated when bumping.

 defaults to: `bump: version $current_version → $new_version`